mmistakes/made-mistakes-jekyll/sitemap/index.md

 layout: archive
 title: "Sitemap"
 date: 2014-12-26
-modified: 2015-05-22T12:22:34-04:00
+modified: 2015-12-02T16:31:08-05:00
 excerpt: "A visual sitemap of all the pages on mademistakes.com"
 fullwidth: true
 share: false
 ads: false
 ---

 A hierarchical breakdown of all the sections and pages found on the site.
-For you robots out there an [XML version]({{ site.url }}/sitemap.xml) is available for digesting.
+For you robots out there is an [XML version]({{ site.url }}/sitemap.xml) is available for digesting.

 <div class="sitemap">
   <ul id="primaryNav" class="col6">